Distributed Online Optimization for Multi-Agent Networks with Coupled Inequality Constraints: Introduction

-As the emergence of complex tasks and extremely big data in modern life, a single agent in general cannot acquire enough information to perform a complicated task due to its limited sensing and computation ability and so on, based on which it is beneficial and preferable for a family of agents to accomplish an intricate mission in a cooperative manner.
-As a consequence, recent years have witnessed many research on distributed online optimization over multi-agent networks, such as \cite{mateos2014distributed,akbari2017distributed,nedic2015decentralized,koppel2015saddle,shahrampour2017online,shahrampour2018distributed,hosseini2016online,lee2017stochastic,yuan2017adaptive,lee2017sublinear}, in which a collection of agents cooperatively deal with an online optimization problem.
-For example, distributed unconstrained online optimization problems have been considered in \cite{mateos2014distributed} by proposing an online subgradient descent algorithm with proportional-integral disagreement and in \cite{akbari2017distributed} by designing a distributed online subgradient push-sum algorithm.
-Also, distributed online optimization has been further studied with the development of a Nesterov based primal-dual algorithm \cite{nedic2015decentralized}, a variant of the Arrow-Hurwicz saddle point algorithm \cite{koppel2015saddle}, a mirror descent algorithm \cite{shahrampour2017online,shahrampour2018distributed}, a dual subgradient averaging algorithm \cite{hosseini2016online}, and a distributed primal-dual algorithm \cite{lee2017stochastic} when global/local set constraints exist.
-In addition, besides local feasible set constraints, local inequality constraints have been considered in \cite{yuan2017adaptive} with the design of a consensus-based adaptive primal-dual subgradient algorithm.
-As an application of distributed online optimization, smart grid networks have been discussed in \cite{zhou2017incentive}.
-More recently, a general constraint, i.e., a coupled inequality constraint, has been investigated in \cite{lee2017sublinear} for distributed online optimization, where a distributed primal-dual algorithm is proposed and a sublinear regret is provided.
-It is known that coupled inequality constraints find a multitude of applications in reality, such as optimal wireless networking \cite{lee2017sublinear}, smart grid and plug-in electric vehicles \cite{vujanic2016decomposition}, etc. However, a drawback in \cite{lee2017sublinear} is to assume the boundedness of Lagrange multipliers, because the multipliers are automatically generated by the designed algorithm and thus should be proved to be bounded, yet not appropriate given as an assumption.
-It should be noted that coupled inequality constraints have also been addressed for distributed optimization in \cite{chang2014distributed,mateos2017distributed,falsone2017dual,notarnicola2017constraint,notarnicola2017duality}, but \cite{lee2017sublinear} is the first one to consider distributed online optimization with coupled inequality constraints in the online setup.
+Due to the emergence of complex tasks and big data in modern life, a single agent in general cannot acquire enough information to perform a complicated task because of its limited sensing and computational ability, etc. Hence, it is beneficial and preferable for a family of agents to accomplish an optimization task in a cooperative manner.
+As a consequence, recent years have witnessed a wide spectrum of research on distributed online optimization over multi-agent networks, such as \cite{mateos2014distributed,akbari2017distributed,nedic2015decentralized,koppel2015saddle,shahrampour2017online,shahrampour2018distributed,hosseini2016online,lee2017stochastic, yuan2017adaptive,lee2017sublinear,paternain2019distributed,sharma2020distributed}, in which a collection of agents cooperatively deal with an online optimization problem.
+For example, distributed online optimization problems without constraints were considered in \cite{mateos2014distributed} by an online subgradient descent algorithm with the proportional-integral disagreement and in \cite{akbari2017distributed} by a distributed online subgradient push-sum algorithm.
+Also, distributed online optimization has been further studied under global/local set constraints, such as, a Nesterov based primal-dual algorithm \cite{nedic2015decentralized}, a variant of the Arrow-Hurwicz saddle point algorithm \cite{koppel2015saddle}, a mirror descent algorithm \cite{shahrampour2017online,shahrampour2018distributed}, a dual subgradient averaging algorithm \cite{hosseini2016online}, and a distributed primal-dual algorithm \cite{lee2017stochastic}.
+In addition, besides local feasible set constraints, local inequality constraints were considered in \cite{yuan2017adaptive} with the design of a consensus-based adaptive primal-dual subgradient algorithm.
+As an application of distributed online optimization, smart grids were discussed in \cite{zhou2017incentive}.
+More recently, a general constraint, i.e., a coupled inequality constraint, was investigated in \cite{lee2017sublinear} for distributed online optimization, where a distributed primal-dual algorithm is proposed and a sublinear static regret is achieved.
+It is known that coupled inequality constraints have a multitude of applications in optimal wireless networking \cite{lee2017sublinear}, smart grids, plug-in electric vehicles \cite{vujanic2016decomposition}, etc. It should be noted that coupled inequality constraints have been addressed for distributed optimization in \cite{chang2014distributed,mateos2017distributed,falsone2017dual,notarnicola2019constraint,notarnicola2017duality,li2019distributed4}, but \cite{lee2017sublinear} is the first one to consider distributed optimization with coupled inequality constraints in the online setup.
 However, \cite{lee2017sublinear} assumes the boundedness of Lagrange multipliers for its algorithm, which limits its applicability, since the multipliers are generated by the designed algorithm.